from left to right

 Silvia Hostettler, International Sustainability and Education

 With a background in environmental science (University of Aberdeen) and international development (EPFL) Silvia has 20 years of experience in researching global sustainable development challenges.
 She conducted research in Burkina Faso, Ghana, Mexico, Chile and Honduras and was based in Bangalore for four years as Executive Director of swissnex India.
 From 2012 to 2019 she was Deputy Director of the EPFL Cooperation and Development Center in charge of education activities in the field of sustainable development and directing the International Conference on Technologies for Development.
-She has published four (co-)edited books and a number of (co-)authored articles and book chapters.
-She is a member of the editorial board of the Journal of Development Engineering, the Foundation for Films on Energy (FIFEL) and the Commission for Research Partnerships with Developing Countries (KFPE).
+She has published four (co-) edited books and a number of (co-) authored articles and book chapters.
 At EPFL Sustainability, Silvia will focus on integrating sustainable development into education programs at EPFL and take on the position of Executive Director of the International Sustainable Campus Network (ISCN) as of 1st of October 2019 in collaboration with Victoria Smith from UBC in Vancouver.
 On a personal note, Silvia is passionate about sustainable development, yoga and hiking in the wilderness.

 Fiona Fossati, Administrative Assistant

 Gianluca Paglia, Project Manager Act for Change LAB and reporting